 Unfortunately, parents often ramp up the intensity with their own emotion when a child gets upset.
-Anger at kids while justified is rarely wise.
-This leads to an escalation of words and a power struggle.
-Yelling isn’t necessary but firmness is.
-Now the focus is taken off the settling down of a child’s heart and instead is placed on the relational struggle with the parent.
+This can lead to an escalation of words and a power struggle.
+Then the focus is taken off settling down and instead is placed on the relational struggle with the parent.

 A Break is Not a Time Out

-A Break can often be a good step in a correction strategy to force the child to settle down and be ready for a debriefing about the offense.
-Taking a Break is much better than Time Out.
+A Break is often an important step in the correction strategy to force the child to settle down and be ready for a debriefing about the offense.
+Taking a Break is much more effective than Time Out.
 The instructions given are simple and clear.
-“You need to go take a Break, change your heart, settle down, and come back and see me when you’re ready to talk about this.”
+“You need to take a Break, change your heart, settle down, and come back and see me when you’re ready to talk about this.”

 Use the Break for Heart Change

 Sometimes a child’s stubbornness or defiance is obvious.
 In those moments, stop dealing with the issue at hand and talk about the process of how you’re relating.
-“I can tell you’re upset and it’s not good for us to continue until you settle down.
-I’d like you to take a Break and come back when you’re ready to continue talking about this.”
+“I can tell you’re upset and it’s not good for us to continue before you settle down.
+You need to take a Break and come back when you’re ready to continue talking about this in a calm way.”

 For Some Kids, This is Quite Difficult